minimalist-components/mn-sidenav/README.md

 </mn-sidenav>
 ```

-And to element to display sidenav, just add the attribute `open-sidenav` with the id of sidenav
+And to another element show the sidenav, just add the attribute `open-sidenav` with the id of sidenav

 ```html
 <button open-sidenav="menu">Show menu</button>